eddyystop/gulp-mithril-components/README.md

 `showFiles` may be a string, true or false (default).

-The complete Gulp task may look like:
+A complete Gulp task may look like:
 ```
 gulp.task('components', function() {
   return gulp.src('./test/components/*.html')